 So I hadn’t just met an all-time great baseball player.
 In my mind, I had met an all-time great rancher, businessman, Texan and person.
 Whatever nervousness I may have had originally, Nolan’s unassuming, easy-going way instantly made me feel comfortable and welcomed.

 Shortly after I was introduced to Nolan, I would be a part of the team creating a new brand that honored his legacy, brought together Texas grilling culture with local talent, and offered the quality beef that his company was known for.
 It would be a craft butcher shop and highly curated beef line, drawing from one simple insight—finding consistently good quality beef is hard.

 With all the different grades, different cuts, different breeds and different standards for raising cattle, you’d have to be a beef expert to know what you’re really buying.
 So this new brand would be that expert.
 By only offering beef and related grilling provisions that meet Nolan’s high standards for quality, flavor and animal welfare–our customers are able to trust what they’re getting is good.

-Working with brand design studio The Butler Bros, interior designers McCray & Co., and digital design shop Digital Retail Partners, we would spend the next six months creating the name, visual identity, retail experience and digital environment for the new brand.
+Working with brand design partners, interior designers, and digital design talent, we would spend the next six months creating the name, visual identity, retail experience and digital environment for the new brand.
 Our challenge was how do we make a brand that’s both modern and familiar, capable of reflecting the high-degree of quality and care that goes into our products while also feeling down-to-Earth.

 The answer was Goodstock.
 The name is a combination of the words “good” and “livestock,” a reference to our commitment to only offering beef raised and produced to our standards.
 The name also speaks to our dedication to being a brand of integrity, one that customers know will never steer them wrong.